jusahah/NollaversioBlogi/content/nodejs/js-math-inaccuracy.md

 ```

-The code above is *auto-correcting*; meaning that if currentScale starts to drift away from epexted exact value (e.g. 0.99999 vs 1), our change calculation will take it into account.
+The code above is *auto-correcting*; meaning that if currentScale starts to drift away from expected exact value (e.g. 0.99999 vs 1), our change calculation will take it into account.
 This saves the day.